Skip to main content

 AI runs on the data underneath it.

-Pages that ignore data feel unserious.
-AI pages that lead with autonomous agents and don't mention PIM are a tell.
-Good AI in commerce depends on governed product information, connected systems, and operational context — none of which are interesting until they are missing.
+AI pages that lead with autonomous agents and never mention PIM are a tell.
+Good AI in commerce depends on governed product information, connected systems and operational context, none of which is interesting until it's missing.

-We have credibility here because we've spent thirty-one years on the unglamorous half of commerce — Adobe Commerce, Akeneo, ERP integration, B2B complexity.
-The same expertise underwrites the AI work.
+We have ground to stand on here because we've spent 31 years on the unglamorous half of commerce: Adobe Commerce, Akeneo, ERP integration, B2B trade complexity.
+The same engineering underwrites the AI work.
 You can't bolt intelligence onto a broken substrate.

 AI use cases